 On January 22, 2018, the JLBC Staff published its initial estimate of the impact on state revenues if Arizona conformed to the federal tax changes.
 At the time, we estimated that the state would generate \$133.5 million in FY 2019 General Fund revenue by conforming.
-We have now revised this estimate up to \$154.8 million.
-This revision was driven by updates to the Department of Revenue tax simulation model, which our office utilizes to produce estimates for certain conformity provisions.
-These DOR model updates are described in more detail in the Estimated Impact section below.

-We had previously estimated that the impact of conforming would increase to a \$184.0 million General Fund revenue gain in FY 2020.
-Due to the revisions to the DOR model, this estimate has also increased.
-Our office now estimates that the FY 2020 impact would be a \$217.0 million General Fund revenue gain.
+Our current estimate of the revenue impact remains unchanged.
+We have, however, updated our analysis to provide some additional information.
+In particular, we provide further detail on the revenue impact of conforming with the repeal of certain federal individual income tax deductions.
+In addition, the original version of our report did not contain an estimate for the impact of conformity beyond FY 2019.
+This report has been updated with our estimate that the impact of conforming would increase to a \$184.0 million revenue gain in FY 2020.

-These estimates remain highly speculative.
+As in January, we would note that our estimates are highly speculative.
 In addition, the state already does not conform with several federal tax laws.
 Our analysis assumes that we continue to decouple from those existing provisions.